How to Become a Veterinarian: 8 Requirements

 If you ask a child what they want to be when they grow up, there’s a good chance that one of the first professions they’ll mention is a veterinarian.
 There seems to be an indelible connection between kids and animals.
 Often, these pet-obsessed youngsters will carry their dream of becoming a veterinarian into adulthood and decide to pursue this career path.

-Although the road to becoming a veterinarian can be long and challenging, it’s ultimately a rewarding career that’s well worth the effort for those who are passionate about animals
+Although the road to becoming a veterinarian can be long and challenging, it’s ultimately a rewarding career that’s well worth the effort for those who are passionate about animal care.

 If you’ve always dreamed of helping animals, this step-by-step guide will explain how to become a veterinarian—from the classroom to the examination room.

 Step 1: Understand What Veterinarians Do

 Before committing to the field, it’s worth looking closely at what vets do.
 Generally speaking, veterinarians work closely with animals in pursuit of better health for animals and humans.